cfis/ibmpc/docs/part4-kermit.md

 # Part 4: Kermit

-Having transferred `kermit.bas` from my laptop to the IBM PC I thought I was home free.
+Having transferred `kermit.bas` from my laptop to the IBM PC, I thought I was home free.
 I could now run `kermit` on the IBM and `C-Kermit` on my laptop (either under Windows 11 or Fedora 43) and start transferring files.

 Kermit, implemented by Columbia University, would enable proper protocol-based transfers with error correction.